apache/incubator-retired-edgent-samples/README.md

 The supplied Edgent samples poms include support for building for a java8, java7 or android execution environent.
 The poms are configured for the generation of a standard jar as well as an uber jar.

-The poms can be used as a reference in constructing your application's pom.
+You can clone the samples/template project as a starting point for your Edgent application.
+See samples/template/README.md.

 TODO: we would like to provide a maven Edgent Application archetype that users can use to create an application project template.
-Or at least a very simple sample project template (simpler than the Edgent SDK sample's structure / poms).

 If you can't or don't want to use maven-repository-enabled tooling you will need to get a local copy of the Edgent jars and their